shambhavi1701/Female-Diabetes-Prediction-using-ML/README.md

 ### 7. Model Evaluation

 - Accuracy scores are calculated on both the training and testing data to evaluate the model's performance.

+### 8. Predictive System

+- An example input is provided to the trained model to demonstrate how to make predictions.